-23. Post-Retirement Medical Benefit
+25. Post-Retirement Medical Benefit

-The Company introduced a post-retirement medical plan on 1 January, 1999 for employees who retire after that date.
-Employees at age 65 or older with 10 or more years of service to the Company are eligible for subsidised post-retirement medical, dental and vision benefits.

-The Company funds the cost of the entitlements expected to be earned on an annual basis.
-The Company's contributions will be provided as premium payments are due, for retired participants.
-Retirees are assumed to pay the full retiree costs, less the Company's subsidy.
+The Group introduced a post-retirement medical plan on 1 January 1999 for employees who retire after that date.
+Employees at age 65 or older with 10 or more years of service to the Group are eligible for subsidised post-retirement medical benefits.
+The Group's contributions will be provided as premium payments are due, for retired participants.
+Retirees are assumed to pay the full retiree costs, less the Group's subsidy.
+The employer contribution subsidy for medical costs is set to a fixed dollar amount.